Brotega/Projects/Game Engine/README.md

 - Physics (gravity simulation and AABB collision detection)
 - Moving character based on player input (WASD keys) and making them jump (spacebar)
 - Multithreading

+## Video Link
+To see the engine running, check it out here: https://youtu.be/eWf2pcLqX7U